An awesome-looking film, can tank from poor movie physics mistakes. Because some mistakes are so silly, they insult your intelligence.

 Movie physics mistakes wrap up

 These 5 movie physics mistakes highlight how most movies are for entertainment only.
-I can’t lie, I still greatly enjoy most space movies.
+And I can’t lie, I still greatly enjoy most space movies.
 Especially the Star Wars series.

 BUT, it’d be super cool if for once the physics in a space movie could be perfectly nailed.
 I don’t want to see any rubbish theories used in the movie either to justify the broken physics.
 Just give me one solid movie without silly science.
-Yes, I know, going too realistic wouldn’t pad the box office numbers.
+Yes, again, I know, going too realistic wouldn’t pad the box office numbers.

 Who cares though?!
 An entirely new demographic of moviegoers may watch.
 I say it’s worth a shot!

-What space movie would you say is the most realistic?
+Which space movie would you say is the most realistic?
 I personally side with “Contact, 2001: A Space Odyssey”.
 Also, which movie physics mistakes do you find to be the most insulting?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER